-Newsletter: "Fresh Air" is the bi-monthly publication of the CFA.
+Newsletter: "#BreatheEasier" is the quarterly publication of the CFA.
 The newsletter shares news about the Association, and reprints articles from other journals and publications about pertinent research and treatment.

 Public Awareness: Awareness and education of the public about CF is an ongoing project for the Association.